codio-templates/processing-demo/.guides/content/More-Class-Methods-056b.md

 ## More on Class Methods and Objects

-Changes to objects should happen exclusively through class methods.
+Changes to objects should happen exclusively through instance methods.
 This makes your code easier to organize and easier for others to understand.
 Imagine you are going to create a class that keeps track of a meal.
 In this case, a meal can be thought of as all of the drinks, appetizers, courses, and desserts served.
-Each one of these categories will become an instance variable.
+Each one of these categories will become an instance variable (attribute).
 Assign each attribute an ArrayList of strings.

 ```java
 //add class definitions below this line